 Sklar, who is a media writer and social media entrepreneur, acknowledged that there is an increasing number of women in leadership positions, and while this is good news, "as soon as the ratio gets a little better," people tend to think nothing more needs to be done.
 Sklar argued that while progress is being made, the fight for a balanced ratio is still ongoing.

 When there is a lack of women's voices in "places of influence," Sklar said, that signals a "lack of perspective."
 Women "bring new ideas to the table" and are essential in understanding all sides of an issue.
 There is monetary value when a company values women's perspective, Sklar added.
-"Doing the right thing," by incorporating more female experts in the tech industry, "makes for a better profit," she said.
+"Doing the right thing," by incorporating more female experts in the media industry, "makes for a better profit," she said.

 Sklar warned against "pattern recognition," which she described as a "preconceived idea of what a boss, an entrepreneur, an anchor or a president look like."
 This can be a good thing, she noted, as it allows a person to "see areas in which positive things emerge," but if a person's preexisting notion is the only standard with which to view the world, that person is "shutting off opportunities for innovation across a multitude of other sectors."